-Once known only for its bone-building properties, researchers in recent years now cite vitamin D as much more than simply that.
+Once known only for its bone-building properties, researchers in recent years now cite vitamin D's impact on preventing disorders as being much more..
 The nutrient also contributes to health in a number of other ways.

 Clinical studies and available literature on the benefits of vitamin D are extremely cautious about declaring vitamin D as a prevention for arthritis.
 While taking a vitamin D supplement may become standard treatment for arthritis sufferers in the future, the jury of conclusive evidence is still out on the issue of prevention.

 Many researchers believe that the “sunshine vitamin” may one day play a key role in preventing the development and progression of arthritis and numerous clinical studies have been performed, containing mixed results.